Charlie O’Malley gets some Harvest History.

 Tickets & Practicalities

 Be aware the venue is in an isolated area of the park with poor access and infrastructure.
 Restrooms are limited and no refreshments are provided so go prepared, especially with a bum pillow for those cold concrete seats.
-The repeats are much better than the Saturday event as they avoid the tediousness of the Queen selection.
+The repeats are much better than the main night as they avoid the tediousness of the Queen selection.
 Be prepared for huge crowds and tight seating.